jnpdm/astro-platform-starter/README.md

 ## Auth0 Setup

 The Partner Onboarding Hub uses Auth0 for authentication and authorization.

-Follow these steps to set up Auth0:
+**📋 Quick Start:** See the [Auth0 Setup Guide](./docs/AUTH0-SETUP.md) for complete instructions.

+**✅ Deployment:** Use the [Auth0 Deployment Checklist](./docs/AUTH0-DEPLOYMENT-CHECKLIST.md) before deploying to production.

+### Quick Setup Steps

 ### 1. Create an Auth0 Account